rubyonjets/jets/README.md

 jets invoke help # for more info like passing the payload via a file
 ```

-The corresponding aws cli commands are:
+The corresponding `aws lambda` cli commands are:

 ```
 aws lambda invoke --function-name proj-dev-posts-controller-index --payload '{"test":1}'